Technical Field Trips

-Technical Field TripsIFT’s Technical Field Trips take you out of the classroom and put you into the real world.
-Visit local businesses to gain an insider’s view of the ways in which food science and technology are being applied.
+Technical Field Trips are designed to take you out of the classroom and into the real world to gain an insider’s view of the unique ways food science is currently being applied in commercial food environments.

 All Technical Field Trips will depart from and return to McCormick Place South, Gate 3, at the times listed in the tour descriptions.
 Please arrive 15 minutes prior to scheduled departure time.
 Only registered attendees are permitted on Technical Field Trips.

-Facilities reserve the right to review registration lists and deny participation to individuals they deem as having a conflict of interest.
+Please note that facilities reserve the right to review registration lists and deny participation to individuals they deem as having a conflict of interest.
 Participants may be required to sign a confidentiality agreement.

-The Institute for Food Safety and Health (IFSH) - Center for Nutrition Research and The University Technology Park
+Illinois Institute of Technology (IIT) – Main Campus: The Institute for Food Safety and Health (IFSH) Center for Nutrition Research and The University Technology Park

-8:30 – 11:30 a.m., $30.00
+8:30 – 11:30 a.m., $30

 The Center for Nutrition Research (CNR) conducts human nutrition and clinical studies to determine the health benefits of foods and food components in a variety of specialty areas.
 CNR substantiates health claims through evidence-based science.
 Participants on the tour will see the Clinical Nutrition Research Center with a metabolic kitchen, human subject feeding suites, multiple clinical examination rooms, and the biochemistry lab that includes a state-of-the-art automated clinical analyzer for real-time patient specimen analysis.
 The University Technology Park at IIT (UTP) is Illinois’ and Chicago’s premier location for established and startup technology companies to grow and thrive in areas such as smart grid, food technology, and life sciences.
 The UTP has many facilities including a brand-new incubator, state-of-the-art move-in-ready office suite, a business technology center and wet/dry lab spaces.
 Emerging companies can hit the ground running with flexible lab and office space, or longer-term build-to-suit options.
 The high-tech companies at UTP benefit from unparalleled access to like-minded entrepreneurs and researchers, IIT’s high-caliber student work force, funding assistance, and the full range of sophisticated equipment and instrumentations on IIT’s campus.
 Participants on the tour will see selected open office, lab and incubator spaces as well as a case study presentation from a UTP tenant.
 Non-slip shoes with no open toes are necessary for walking in the pilot plant and laboratory areas.
 Protective glasses, lab coats, and hard hats will be provided as needed.
-For additional information on the IFSH Center for Nutrition Research and The University Technology Park, visit their websites at iit.edu/ifsh/research_centers/ncnr and
+For additional information on the IFSH Center for Nutrition Research and The University Technology Park, visit their websites at http://www.iit.edu/ifsh/research_centers/ncnr/ and

 Illinois Institute of Technology (IIT) – Moffett Campus: The Institute for Food Safety and Health (IFSH)

-8:00 a.m. – 12:30 p.m., $30.00
+8:00 a.m. – 12:30 p.m., $30